UAceIt-Winter-of-Mentorship/Stock-Predictions/Submissions/readme.md

 # SUBMISSIONS

-Hey guys, pls submit your colab notebooks in this folder !
+Hey guys, pls submit your final projects in this folder !